-Planet : Core Metric : Expanded Metric Theme Metric Response Climate Change Greenhouse gas (GHG) emissions For all relevant greenhouse gases (e.g. carbon dioxide, methane, nitrous oxide, F-gases etc.), report in metric tonnes of carbon dioxide equivalent (tCO2e) GHG Protocol Scope 1 and Scope 2 emissions.
+Sustainability of Sumitomo Corporation Group Feature Environment Social Governance ESG Quantitative Data Third-party Assessment e based on IBC Stakeholder (Capitalism Metrics Plan het : Core Metric : Expanded Metric Theme Metric Greenhouse gas (GHG) emissions For all relevant greenhouse gases (e.g. carbon dioxide, methane, Sumitomo Corporation Group's greenho • Scope 1: 1,526,724 Resp use gas emissions (t-CO2e) f nitrous oxide, F-gases etc.), report in metric tonnes of carbon dioxide equivalent (tCO2e) GHG Protocol Scope 1 and Scope 2 emissions.
 Estimate and report material upstream and downstream (GHG Protocol Scope 3) emissions where appropriate.
-Sumitomo Corporation Group's greenhouse gas emissions (t-CO2e) for FY2020 are as follows: • Scope 1: 1,526,724 (Breakdown of GHG type) CO2 1,522,514 N2O 4,210 • Scope 2: 652,611 • Scope 3 Upstream Transportation and Distribution: 3,875 • Scope 3 Business Trips: 67 • Scope 3 Business Trips: 67 • Scope 3 Downstream Leased Assets: 30,294 For more information such as the reporting boundaries and CO2 emissions, see our Environmental Data available on page 124.
-Also, please refer to page 39 for our CO2 emission reduction initiatives that we announced as the mid-term goal for climate change mitigation.
-TCFD implementation Fully implement the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+(Breakdown of GHG type) CO2 1,522,514 N2O 4,210 • Scope 2: 652,611 • Scope 3 Upstream Transportation and • Scope 3 Upstream Transportation and • Scope 3 Business Trips: 67 • Scope 3 Employee Commuting: 140 • Scope 3 Downstream Leased Assets : For more information such as the reporti Also, please refer to page 39 for our CO mitigation.
+30,294 ing boundaries and CO2 emis Climate Change TCFD implementation Fully implement the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 If necessary, disclose a timeline of at most three years for full implementation.
-Disclose whether you have set, or have committed to set, GHG emissions targets that are in line with the goals of the Paris Agreement - to limit global warming to well below 2°C above preindustrial levels and pursue efforts to limit warming to 1.5°C - and to achieve net-zero emissions before 2050.
-Sumitomo Corporation has been supporting the TCFD recommendations since March 2019.
-Please see page 25 to 39 for the disclosure on governance, strategy, risk management, targets and KPIs related to climate change based on the TCFD recommendations.
-Also, we have identified "mitigation of climate change" as one of the 6 key social issues which the Group will address to achieve a sustainable society.
-As a long-term goal, the Group will aim to carbon neutralize its business by 2050, and also will aim to achieve its midterm goal, which is to reduce CO2 emissions by 50% or more by 2035 compared to 2019 levels.
+Disclose whether you have set, or have committed to set, GHG emissions targets that are in line with the goals of the Paris Agreement - to limit global warming to well below 2°C above pre- industrial levels and pursue efforts to limit warming to 1.5°C - and to achieve net-zero emissions before 2050.
+Sumitomo Corporation has been suppor on governance, strategy, risk manageme Also, we have identified "mitigation of cli sustainable society.
+As a long-term goal term goal, which is to reduce CO2 emiss ent, targets and KPIs related t imate change" as one of the 6 , the Group will aim to carbon to climate change based on the TCFI key social issues which the Group v neutralize its business by 2050, and D recommendations.
 Paris-aligned GHG emissions targets Define and report progress against time-bound science-based GHG emissions targets that are in line with the goals of the Paris Agreement - to limit global warming to well below 2°C above pre-industrial levels and pursue efforts to limit warming to 1.5°C. This should include defining a date before 2050 by which you will achieve net-zero greenhouse gas emissions, and interim reduction targets based on the methodologies provided by the Science Based Targets initiative, if applicable.
 If an alternative approach is taken, disclose the methodology used to calculate the targets and the basis on which they deliver on the goals of the Paris Agreement.
-As stated above, we have a long-term goal of seeking to become carbon neutral in the Group's business by 2050 and we will also contribute to the carbon neutralization of society.
-Also, we have set a mid-term goal of reducing the CO2 emissions by 50% or more by 2035 compared to 2019 levels.
-For specific action plans and initiatives, please see page 27 and 39.